Starbucks Bulletproof Coffee

 Most of the signature beverages at Starbucks are loaded with sugar, which is why they taste so good.
 But you can adapt a regular, unsweetened Starbucks coffee and make it bulletproof by adding a couple of pats of butter or a serving of heavy whipped cream to your order.

-A few Starbucks menu items are low carb just as they are, and others can be altered to reduce the carb content.
-Coffees with a milk base should be switched for half cream, and half water, and the flavor syrups should be swapped for the sugar-free versions.
+A few Starbucks menu items are low carb, just as they are, and others can be altered to reduce the carb content.
+Coffees with a milk base should be switched for half cream and half water, and the flavor syrups should be swapped for the sugar-free versions.
 Just remember to go easy on artificial sweeteners because they’ve been shown to increase appetite.